 Cimetidine may inhibit the metabolism of erythromycin which may lead to an increased plasma concentration.

 Erythromycin has been reported to decrease the clearance of zopiclone and thus may increase the pharmacodynamic effects of this drug.

-There are no adequate and well-controlled studies in pregnant women.
-However, observational studies in humans have reported cardiovascular malformations after exposure to medicinal products containing erythromycin during early pregnancy.
+The available epidemiological studies on the risk of major congenital malformations with use of macrolides including erythromycin during pregnancy provide conflicting results.
+Some observational studies in humans have reported cardiovascular malformations after exposure to medicinal products containing erythromycin during early pregnancy.

 Erythromycin has been reported to cross the placental barrier in humans, but foetal plasma levels are generally low.

 There have been reports that maternal macrolide antibiotics exposure within 7 weeks of delivery may be associated with a higher risk of infantile hypertrophic pyloric stenosis (IHPS).

 Erythromycin should be used by women during pregnancy only if clearly needed.